Additional Links to Information on Radiation Protection

 - The Joint Review Committee on Education Programs in Nuclear Medicine Technology is an organization that accredits schools that teach nuclear medicine technology.

 - The National Council on Radiation Protection and Measurements (NCRP) collects, analyzes, develops and disseminates in the public interest information and recommendations about (a) protection against radiation and (b) radiation measurements, quantities and units, particularly those concerned with radiation protection.

 - Radiological Society of North America promotes and develops the highest standards of radiology and related sciences through education and research.

-- The Society of Nuclear Medicine is a multidisciplinary organization of physicians, scientists, radiopharmacists, technologists and others interested in the field of nuclear medicine.
+- The Society of Nuclear Medicine and Molecular Imaging is a multidisciplinary organization of physicians, scientists, radiopharmacists, technologists and others interested in the field of nuclear medicine and molecular imaging.

 Back to Top